 - Give Them an Exclusive Membership Area.

 One method that I’m a big proponent of is giving your fans access to an exclusive membership club.
 This is an area on your website that allows people to sign up and receive exclusive goodies from you that they won’t be able to get if they aren’t a member.

 You can give out a free membership where they get, say, two new updates a month.
 You can then also have a paid membership where they get 4 or more new updates a month, plus access to valuable content that the free members don’t see.

 They benefit for them is that they get a lot of content that other people don’t get (when something is “exclusive,” they have bragging rights and will feel more involved with you).
 The benefit to you is you either get an email address from your “free” members (which you can then use to contact them in future and get them interested in other things you’re doing), and payments/contact details from your paid members.

 Setting up your own membership site is one of those things you should do close to when you first set up a base online.
-We show you how to do this in the IMA Music Business Academy using the DAP software, so check it out if you want more information on that.

 - Interacting on Social Networking Sites.